 \section{Introduction}

-\IEEEPARstart{P}{iecewise} affine linear models~(PALMs) possess the convenience of control design and simplicity of structure, which have resulted in its extensive employment in analysis and control of diverse industrial systems with nonlinearity~\cite{rantzer2000piecewise,rodrigues2002dynamic,johansson2003piecewise,sun2010stability}.
-By dividing the premise state space into a series of adjacent subspaces, PALMs express a nonlinear system in each subspace as an affine linear dynamic system with norm-bounded uncertainties that can be constructed arbitrarily small through an appropriate design.
-With the aid of the powerful linear system theory and a quadratic Lyapunov function, this comparatively simple framework promotes systematic analysis and controller synthesis for nonlinear systems significantly and research along this direction has been fruitful in the past decades~\cite{feng2002controller,rodrigues2005piecewise,Habets2006reachability,qiu2011approaches,zhang2016observer,iervolino2017lyapunov,zhu2019multiple}.
+PALMs possess the convenience of control design and simplicity of structure, which have resulted in its extensive employment in analysis and control of diverse industrial systems with nonlinearity~\cite{johansson2003piecewise,kersting2017direct,li2018stability}.
+By dividing the premise state space into a series of adjacent subspaces, PALMs model a nonlinear system equivalently by an affine linear system with norm-bounded uncertainties that can be made small enough via appropriate design in each subspace~\cite{julian1998canonical}.
+Based on the powerful linear system theory and a quadratic Lyapunov function, this comparatively simple framework promotes systematic analysis and controller synthesis for nonlinear systems significantly and fruitful research in this field have been published in the past decades~\cite{qiu2011approaches,zhang2016observer,wei2018new,desimini2020robust,xu2022passivity}.